thingbaijam/butterfly/README.md

 A python script to plot Butterfly (aka Tornado) diagrams, using matplotlib.pyplot

-butterfly.plot(cases, ...) plots a tornado diagram for the input - cases which is dictionary of the format:
+butterfly.plot(cases, ...) plots a tornado diagram for the input "cases" which is dictionary of the format:

 ```
 cases = {